Charlamagne Tha God once shared a theory he heard about Magic Johnson

-During a 2015 episode of 'The Joe Rogan Podcast,' Charlamagne Tha God shared a conspiracy theory that he heard which suggested Magic Johnson was "chosen" to be infected with HIV in an attempt to erase the stigma around the disease.
+During a 2015 episode of 'The Joe Rogan Podcast,' Charlamagne Tha God shared a conspiracy theory that he heard about Magic Johnson's battle with HIV.

 "People thought that HIV and AIDS was a gay disease, and they needed, like, alpha male, I guess, to have it, to kind of erase that stigma and to let people know that you can live with it.
 Like HIV.
 They gave it to him.
 Well, this is what he told me, by the way."

-Charlamagne said it was not his theory and that he was simply conveying what he had heard.
+Charlamagne claimed it wasn't his theory and that he was simply conveying what he had heard.
+He urged people not to believe the narrative.

 "I'm telling you what somebody told me...I'm not saying I believe that Magic theory.
 I'm just repeating what I was told.
 That is a common rumor that's out there."